What can you do as a free member?

 Return to Areas Explored Initially

 Remember to backtrack certain areas you initially explored as there might be more to it than meets the eye!
-When you unlock clearance to use certain HMs such as Cut and Strength, it usually signals you to also return to places you remember were initially inaccessible.
+When you unlock clearance to use certain HMs such as Cut and Strength, it usually signals you to also return to places you remember were initially inaccessible due to certain obstacles.

 Do and Complete Side Activities